Quasi-Einstein structures and Hitchin's equations: Hitchin's equations and projective metrizability

 If we require our gauge transformations $\gamma$ to only depend on $z,\bar{z}$, the objects $A$ and $\Phi$ transform as

-Hence we may view $A$ as a $SU(2)$ connection (with respect to the $SU(2)$ structure given by the hermitian metric $g_\C$ induced by $g$) on the complexified tangent bundle $E = TM \otimes \C$ over $M$, and $\Phi$ as a (traceless) section of End$(E) \otimes \kappa$.
+Hence we may view $A$ as a $SU(2)$ connection (with respect to the $SU(2)$ structure defined by the hermitian metric $g_\C$ induced by $g$) on the complexified tangent bundle $E = TM \otimes \C$, and $\Phi$ as a (traceless) section of End$(E) \otimes \kappa$.
 Here $\kappa$ denotes the canonical bundle $\Omega^{1,0}M$.
-Expressions for the covariant derivative $\mathcal{D}_A$ and $\Phi$ that do not refer to coordinates are given by (\ref{t1}) and (\ref{t2}) respectively \footnote{A part of $\mathcal{D}_A$ is given by the Levi--Civita connection $\nabla$ of the metric $g$ in the quasi--Einstein structure.
+Coordinate-free expressions for the covariant derivative $\mathcal{D}_A$ and $\Phi$ are given by (\ref{t1}) and (\ref{t2}) respectively\footnote{A part of $\mathcal{D}_A$ is given by the Levi--Civita connection $\nabla$ of the metric $g$ in the quasi--Einstein structure.
 This is based on the identification of the holonomy group $SO(2)$ of $(M, g)$ with $U(1)$, and embedding $U(1)$ in $SU(2)$:

 which yields the Lie--algebra map

 This explains the $H$--dependent part of the formula (\ref{ac1}).}.

 In particular, they show $\mathcal{D}_A$ and $\Phi$ are defined globally on $M$.
 Writing $F ~\in~\Omega^{1,1}(M ; \text{End }E)$ for the curvature of $A$ and $\Phi^*$ for the $g_\C$-adjoint of $\Phi$